UCRajkumar/ecSeg/README.md

 ### Output
 1. **Coordinates folder** will be created which will contain a coordinate file for each image.
 Each coordinate file will have the coordinates of all the ecDNA present in the corresponding image in the form `(x, y)`.
 2.  **Labels folder** will contain the RGB version of the post-processed segmentation.
 It will also contain raw values saved as a `.npy` file.
-3. If you would like to see the gray-scale dapi version of the image, please run ecSeg_fish.py below
+3. **dapi folder** will be created and will contain the gray-scale dapi version of the images.

 #### Segmentation details